 Tim: So in terms of time management, part of it is ...
 When I first started this, we had much fewer kids and I gave it more time back then.
 I don't work full time.
-I haven't worked full time for a few years now, just to be totally honest.
-I don't know if I should say that out loud or not, but I track my time and I work typically around twenty-five to thirty hours a week.
+I haven't worked full time for a few years now just to be totally honest.
+I don't know if I should say that out loud or not, but I track my time and I work typically around 25 to 30 hours a week.
 And part of that is due now because of all the systems we put in place.
-And now I have a team of ten people who work for me and who can implement those systems by serving our clients and working with them.
-And so I spend each of my mornings homeschooling our kids and then I start work around eleven, and depending on the day, some days I'll quit around dinnertime, around five, other days, I'll quit at five and then come back in the evening while my wife goes out grocery shopping or something like that.
+And now I have a team of 10 people who work for me and who can implement those systems by serving our clients and working with them.
+And so I spend each of my mornings homeschooling our kids and then I start work around 11, and depending on the day, some days I'll quit around dinnertime, around five, other days, I'll quit at five and then come back in the evening with my wife goes out grocery shopping or something like that.

 Tim: But I've always believed that I'm not building a business for the sake of building a big business.
-I know it's easy to get trapped and hung up in, the goal of my business is to grow it to be as big as possible and as successful as possible.
-But I read a really good book called Built To Sell (Amazon link).
+I know it's easy to get trapped and hung up in, the goal of my business is to grown it to be as big as possible and as successful as possible.
+But I read a really good book called To Sell.
 Have you read that one by any chance?
-[Full Disclaimer: As an affiliate, I receive compensation if you purchase through this link.]

-Pat: Yeah.
-Thank you for sharing that Tim.
-No, that's really helpful to know and I think a very important message that people need to hear sometimes as we get lost in the growth and scale of our business, and all the fun that that includes.
-You can always build new businesses, you can always make more money later, but family stuff, and especially with kids, they're only young once.
-And so I'm a hundred percent with you there, Tim.
+Pat Flynn: Yeah.
+Thank you for sharing that Tim [crosstalk 00:44:22].
+No, that's really helpful to know and I think a very important message that people need to hear sometimes as we get lost in the growth and scale of our business and all the fun.
+That includes, you can always build new businesses, you can always make more money later, but family stuff and especially with kids, they're only young once.
+And so I'm 100% with you there, Tim.

-Pat: Dude, this has been fantastic.
-Thank you so much for sharing all your wisdom with us and the inspiration and especially a lot of the stuff that you shared in particular about my channel, and I'll definitely be reaching back out to you to get some additional consultation as well as we continue to grow the channel and redefine and hone in on what the messaging is exactly.
+Pat Flynn: Dude, this has been fantastic.
+Thank you so much for sharing all your wisdom with us and the inspiration and especially a lot of the stuff that you shared in particular about my channel, and I'll definitely be reaching back out to you to get some additional consultation as well as we continue to grow the channel and redefining, honing on what the messaging is exactly.
 Where should people go to find out more info and get all the good things that you have to offer?